jczaja/test-openmp/README.md

 When GOMP_CPU_AFFINITY set then then all in one thread then memory throughput is very low as multithreading has to work on one core

+When not considering Prefetchers and non-temporaral instructions traffic computed is half of theoretical estimation which is minimum